-Chickenpox is caused by the varicella-zoster virus (VZV).
-It is very common and spreads very easily.
-Chickenpox occurs more often in the winter and spring.
+Chickenpox is caused by the varicella-zoster virus.
+The virus is very common and spreads very easily.

 RISKS AND SIDE EFFECTS

 Most persons who get VAR have no problems from it.
 In other cases: